BatuhanKanbur/PoolManager/README.md

 Developed by [Batuhan Kanbur](https://github.com/BatuhanKanbur), `PoolManager` is a lightweight and high-performance pooling system built for professionals who value **clean architecture**, **async safety**, and **Addressables compatibility**.

 > "True engineering is solving complex problems with simple and sustainable solutions."
-> — Batuhan Kanbur, Game Developer
+> — Batuhan Kanbur, Senior Game Developer

 ---